digicademy-chf/chf_base/Documentation/Usage/Index.rst

   is added to.

 - New major versions of TYPO3 are released **every 1 1/2 years**.
 Security
-  updates are released every couple of weeks, and it is your responsibility to keep your project up to date.
+  updates are released every couple of weeks at the latest, and it is your responsibility to keep your project up to date.